twisterarmy/book/src/twister-core/administration.md

 #### External drive

+> [!CAUTION]
+> Following example requires partial root access; an incorrect drive path identification may cause partition damage, data loss, and make your system unbootable!

-1. connect your drive then run `parted -l` to check the location, the output should be like `/dev/sda`
+1. connect your drive then run `parted -l` or `fdisk -l` to find its location (e.g. `/dev/sda` or `/dev/mmcblk0`)
 2. navigate to the partition manager for this device using the command `parted /dev/sda`
 3. `mklabel gpt` - set partition format
 4. `mkpart logical ext4 0% 100%` - to use all available space
 5. `print free` check if everything fine here
 6. `quit` - save and exit
-7. `mkfs -t ext4 /dev/sda1` - format partition created
+7. `mkfs -t ext4 /dev/sda1` - format partition created (replace `/dev/sda1` with your value)
 8. `lsblk -o PATH,SIZE,RO,TYPE,MOUNTPOINT,UUID,MODEL` - get partition `UUID`
 9. `nano /etc/fstab` - persist on startup

 > [!WARNING]
-> Before making the following changes, keep in mind that modifying `/etc/fstab` may cause the system to not boot properly if the external drive is detached!
+> Before making the following changes, keep in mind that modifying `/etc/fstab` may cause the system to not boot properly if some related external drive is detached!

 ```
 # <file system>                      <mount point> <type> <options>                    <dump> <pass>